Annuity FAQs

 Possibly.
 Fixed annuities guarantee the safety of your principal, or the money given to the insurer to fund your annuity.

-Fixed indexed annuities offer premium protection that safeguards your initial investment when the market is down.
+Fixed index annuities offer protection against losses that safeguards your investment value when the market is down.
+Such guarantees typically reset after a certain period of time to incorporate some of the credit growth.

 According to the U.S. Securities and Exchange Commission, it’s possible to lose money in a variable annuity, including potential loss of your original investment, or principal.